kareltucek/ctb/README.md

 About
 =====

-Ctb is a library which provides a system for conversion of a nonsequenced intermediate code representation of some pipeline into its realization on some target platform.
-The motivation is converting a graph representation of a CIL code to vectorized c++ modules which could then run in the bobox paralel environment (ctb = CIL to Bobox).
+Ctb provides a system for conversion of a nonsequenced intermediate code representation of some pipeline into its realization on some target platform.
+The current motivation is converting a graph representation of a CIL code to vectorized c++ modules which could then run in the bobox paralel environment (ctb = CIL to Bobox).

 Installation/Usage
 ==================